trivago/parallel-webpack/README.md

-`parallel-webpack` allows you to run multiple webpack builds in parallel, spreading the work across your processors and thus helping to significantly speed up your build time.
-For us at [trivago](http://www.trivago.com) it has reduced the build time from 16 minutes to just 2 minutes - for 32 variants.
+`parallel-webpack` allows you to run multiple webpack builds in parallel, spreading the work across your processors and thus helping to significantly speed up your build.
+For us at [trivago](http://www.trivago.com) it has reduced the build from 16 minutes to just 2 minutes - for 32 variants.
+That performance improvement naturally comes at the expense of utilizing all available CPU cores.

 ## Installation